 Queryable is designed as an OFFLINE app that does not require a network connection and will NEVER request network access, thereby avoiding privacy issues.

-2.What if my pictures are stored in iCloud?
+2.What if my photos are stored in iCloud?

 Due to the inability to connect to a network, Queryable can only use the cache of the low-definition version of your local Photos album.
-However, the CLIP model itself resizes the input image to a very small size (e.g. ViT-B-32 is 224x224), so if your image is stored in iCloud, it actually does not affect search accuracy except that you cannot view its original image in search result.
+However, the CLIP model itself resizes the input image to a very small size (e.g., ViT-B-32 uses 224x224), so if your image is stored in iCloud, it actually does not affect search accuracy.
+The only limitation is that you cannot view its original photos in search results.

-- Update: In the latest version, you have the option to grant the app access to the network in order to download photos stored in iCloud.
+- Update: In the latest version, you have the option to grant the app network access to download photos stored in iCloud.
 This will only occur when the photo is included in your search results, the original version is stored in iCloud, and you have navigated to the details page and clicked the download icon.
 Once you grant the permissions, you can close the app, reopen it, and the photos will be automatically downloaded from iCloud.

 3. Any requirements for the device?